tradecblood/5_minute_trader_training/README.md

 # READ THIS FIRST

-# 5MT Slower Paced Study Group
+# 5MTC Slower Paced Study Group

 This repository contains my notes from the **5‑Minute Trader Challenge**.

 I’ll continue adding to this over time, including clearer notes on key principles and concepts that may not have been fully covered in the original material.

----

-# 👋 Welcome to the 5MT Slower Paced Study Group

----

-# 👋 Welcome to the 5‑Minute Trader Slower Paced Study Group
+# 👋 Welcome to the 5MTC Slower Paced Study Group

 Hey — glad you're here.
 Before we get into the rules and the roadmap, I wanted to take a moment to say why this group exists and how it's going to work.